LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W01-D2B-ResizingImages.md

 #### Size of the File

-The size of the image file will be determined by multiple factors like the image type (.jpeg, .png, .webp, etc.), the number of ipixels in the image, the color palette (number of difrferent colors in the image), and the compression ratio.
-In the end, you usually want images to be less than 100k in size so that they don't take to long to load when someone opens the web page.
+The size of the image file will be determined by multiple factors like:

+- The image type (.jpeg, .png, .webp, etc.).
+- The number of ipixels in the image.
+- The compression ratio (quality) of the image.

+In the end, you usually want images to be less than 100k in size so that they don't take too long to load when someone opens the web page, but you still want them to look good (or good enough) for the size they are renedered on the page.

 ## Apps that Can Resize Images